hsf-training/hsf-training-docker/_episodes/10-singularity.md

 > ## `-B` (bind strings)
 >
 > The -B option allows the user to specify paths to bind to the Singularity container.
 > This option is similar to '-v' in docker.
-By default paths are mounted as rw (read/write),
+By default paths are mounted as "rw" (read/write),
-> but can also be specified as ro (read-only).
+> but can also be specified as "ro" (read-only).
 >
 {: .callout}